Teaching at the Lilly Library

 We can help

-The Education Librarian is available for consultations about the logistics or content of a class session, at any stage of planning from brainstorming to lesson planning.
+Our librarians are available for consultations about the logistics or content of a class session, at any stage of planning from brainstorming to lesson planning.
 Please consult our Best Practices document, developed by the Primary Source Immersion Program of Indiana University, for more helpful information and tips on collaborating with the Lilly Library on classes.

 Request a class session or group visit